About the Author

 American author and journalist.
 Camp won the Pulitzer Prize in journalism in

-1986, and was one of four finalists for the prize in 1980.
-He also was the
+1986 and was one of four finalists for the prize in 1980.
+He also was the winner

-winner of the Distinguished Writing Award of the American Society of Newspaper
+of the Distinguished Writing Award of the American Society of Newspaper Editors

-Camp is the author of forty published novels, all of which
+Camp is the author of fifty-four published novels, as of the summer of

-have appeared, in one format or another, on the New York Times
+2022, all of which have appeared, in one format or another, on the New York

-best-seller lists.
-He is also the co-author of three young-adult books in the
+the co-author of three young-adult books in the Singular Menace series, written with Michele Cook,

 Run with Ctein.